john-chapman/john-chapman.github.io/_posts/2016-11-26-factory-pattern.md

 FORCE_LINK(Projectile);
 {% endhighlight %}

-This declares an `int` in the translation unit we want to force-link, and references it from a function in the executable.
-Note that it's not necessary to actually call the function defined by `FORCE_LINK`.
-This is quite ugly but is the most portable solution.
+This is ugly, but is the most portable solution.
+The `FORCE_LINK_REF` macro declares an `int` in the translation unit we want to force-link and references it from a function in the executable, defined via the `FORCE_LINK` macro.
+Note that it's not necessary to actually call the function, simply defining it does the trick.

 ## Initialization Order ##

 Another problem arises in that initialization order of `s_registry` and the static `ClassRef` instances (which add themselves to the registry) are not guaranteed.
 Depending on the choice of container for `s_registry` this may break the whole system - if `ClassRef` instances register themselves before `s_registry` is initialized it may either crash, or overwrite some or all of the registered pointers when the container is initialized.
 Bad bad bad.

-Fortunately the solution is simple - by amending the code in the `ClassRef` ctor we can initialize the container on demand:
+Fortunately the solution is simple - by amending the code in the `ClassRef` ctor we can init the container on demand:

 {% highlight cpp %}
 ClassRef(const char* _name, CreateFunc* _create)